Maece97/EDPOA/doc/architecture/decisions/0008-use-choreography-for-fraud-workflow.md

 The Fraud Detection workflow will be choreographed.

 The most important reason for this is that the workflow is not very complex and does not have many error conditions.
-Thus, even though the worflow does not need the performance advantages of choreography, an orchestrator would not provide a large benefit.
+Moreover, the chain of events that occur in the workflow are unlikely to change.
+Thus an orhestrator would not provide a large benefit.

 ## Consequences

-The most important drawback of having this workflow choreographed is that it could be hard to keep track of the status of a transaction within the workflow.
+This workflow will benefit from the service decoupling and scalability and responsiveness improvements.
+However, these are not critical for this workflow.

-TODO add more advantages/disadvantages
+The most important drawback of having this workflow choreographed is the loss of visability of the workflow and state management becoming harder.
+However, this should not be a significant issue.